-Children in walkers can reach things that are normally in their reach, such as hot stovetops or pots of boiling water.
+Children in walkers can reach things generally within their reach, such as hot stovetops or pots of boiling water.
 This can also put them at risk of burns and scalds… and poisonous cleaning products or medications.

-The conventional wisdom is do not buy your child a walker, as it is also unnecessary for aiding your child’s movement.
-These things are an injury risk, and not worth the purchase.
+The conventional wisdom is do not to buy your child a walker; it is also unnecessary for aiding your child’s movement.
+These things are an injury risk and not worth the purchase.

-Baby powder, especially talc-based ones, can be a risk, as its particles can be accidentally inhaled by your child.
-According to the American Academy of Pediatrics, the baby powder may cause breathing difficulties and even lung damage.
+Baby powder, especially talc-based ones, can be risky, as your child can accidentally inhale its particles.
+According to the American Academy of Pediatrics, baby powder may cause breathing difficulties and even lung damage.
 It can be difficult to keep baby powder out of the air.

-It may not be the best idea for you to use baby powder for your child.
+Using baby powder for your child may not be the best idea.
 Even tiny amounts may irritate your baby’s lungs.
 This is especially true if they are at high risk for respiratory problems.
 Premature babies, babies with congenital heart disease, and babies with Respiratory Syncytial Virus (RSV) are all at high risk for respiratory problems.
 If your baby is not at high risk and you decide to use powder, use it sparingly.
-Apply the powder on your hands first, while keeping a good distance from your child.
+Apply the powder on your hands first while keeping a reasonable distance from your child.
 Never apply it directly on or near them.

-According to ConumerHealthDay.com, kiddie pools can be a drowning-risk for your child as well.
-Even water levels of only a few inches are enough to drown your baby.
+According to ConumerHealthDay.com, kiddie pools can also be a drowning risk for your child.
+Even only a few inches of water levels are enough to drown your baby.
 Over ten percent of pool-related deaths happen in kiddie pools.
 It encompasses inflatable ones, plastic wading pools, and even above-ground ones.
 Portable pools are especially a drowning risk for children younger than 5.

 You can prevent kiddie pool deaths by taking several measures.
 The most important thing is to never leave your child in or near a kiddie pool unsupervised.
 You must also be mindful of the pool’s water levels.
-Make sure that you have access to a phone, in the event of an emergency.
+Make sure that you have access to a phone in the event of an emergency.
 You should also carry a life preserver by the pool.
-Learning CPR can be very helpful as well.
-When your kiddie pool is not in use, make sure to drain it.
+Learning CPR can be beneficial as well.
+When your kiddie pool is not in use, drain it.
 Remove toys in the pool as well.
-Your child might be distracted by toys that are in the pool and may feel tempted to get in the water to retrieve it.
+Your child might be distracted by toys in the pool and may feel tempted to get in the water to retrieve them.

-While you may not think bedding can be a hazard to your child, it poses a risk of serious injury or even death in infants.
+While you may not think bedding can be a hazard to your child, it poses a risk of severe injury or even death in infants.
 Thick blankets, quilts, and pillows can block an infant’s airway, which may result in suffocation.
 It can also increase the risk of sudden infant death syndrome (SIDS).
 SIDS occurs when an otherwise healthy baby dies in their sleep, usually because they have stopped breathing.
-Another risks of cords, strings, and ribbons on bedding can pose a strangulation risk if they become wrapped around a baby’s neck.
-Finally, there are concerns that too much bedding, particularly heavy blankets or comforters, can cause a baby to overheat (which is associated with an increased risk of SIDS).
+Another risk of cords, strings, and ribbons on bedding can pose a strangulation risk if they become wrapped around a baby’s neck.
+Finally, there are concerns that too much bedding, particularly heavy blankets or comforters, can cause a baby to overheat (associated with an increased risk of SIDS).

-Window blinds can also provide a serious injury risk to your child as well.
-According to a National Safety Council study, 17,000 children six or under-visited the emergency room for window blind-related injuries between 1990 and 2015.
-Dangers can come from using inner, operating, and continuous loop cords which can cause strangulation in younger children.
-Cords are a significant risk because children between 1 and 4 can reach them, while not recognizing the danger of becoming entangled by one.
+Window blinds can also provide a serious injury risk to your child.
+According to a National Safety Council study, 17,000 children six or under visited the emergency room for window blind-related injuries between 1990 and 2015.
+Dangers can come from using inner, operating, and continuous loop cords, which can cause strangulation in younger children.
+Cords are a significant risk because children between 1 and 4 can reach them while not recognizing the danger of becoming entangled by one.

 In 2018, the CPSC issued a new safety standard for window coverings to require that all stock products sold in the United States or manufactured domestically after December 15, 2018, must be cordless or have short, inaccessible cords.
 This new standard aims to prevent the tragic accidents that have resulted from children becoming entangled in window blind cords.
 This is great but many of us have blinds that are older than that.
 And the new standard does not eliminate all of the risk, nor does the new standard in 2022.

-To prevent window blind-related injuries and deaths, never leave your child unsupervised around a window.
-If you will be away from your child, even for a minute, make sure that someone else is around to supervise them.
+Never leave your child unsupervised around a window to prevent window blindness-related injuries and deaths.
+If you will be away from your child, even for a minute, ensure someone else is around to supervise them.
 Try to also replace your corded blinds with cordless blinds, blinds with inaccessible cords, or shutters and draperies.

 Cotton swabs are the most common method to clean your ears.
-However, doctors do not recommend that you put them in your ear canal.
-According to a 2017 study published in The Journal of Pediatrics, over 250,000 children went to the emergency room in the U.S. alone between the years 1990 and 2010.
+However, doctors do not recommend putting them in your ear canal.
+According to a 2017 study published in The Journal of Pediatrics, over 250,000 children went to the emergency room in the U.S. alone between 1990 and 2010.
 Around two-thirds of these children were under eight.
 Cotton swabs-related injuries include ear canal and eardrum damage.

 The swabs can push earwax deeper into the ear canal and cause impaction, injury to the eardrum, and even infection.
-In rare cases, the use of cotton swabs can also cause serious damage, including hearing loss and damage to the bones of the middle ear.
+In rare cases, using cotton swabs can also cause severe damage, including hearing loss and damage to the bones of the middle ear.

-Try not to use cotton swabs when attempting to clean your child’s ears.
+Avoid using cotton swabs when attempting to clean your child’s ears.
 Instead, you can use other alternatives.
 They include a plastic tool or even earwax drops.
 However, you should continue to use these products with care.
-If your child’s ear wax issues are severe enough, you should contact an Ear, Nose, and Throat (ENT) doctor who can remove your baby’s earwax in a safe and professional manner.
+If your child’s ear wax issues are severe enough, you should contact an Ear, Nose, and Throat (ENT) doctor who can remove your baby’s earwax safely and professionally.